-Midwives have ethical and legal obligations to protect the privacy of women.
-Women have a right to expect that midwives will hold information about them in confidence, unless the release of information is needed by law, legally justifiable under public interest considerations or is required to facilitate emergency care.
-To protect privacy and confidentiality, midwives must:
+Nurses have ethical and legal obligations to protect the privacy of people.
+People have a right to expect that nurses will hold information about them in confidence, unless the release of information is needed by law, legally justifiable under public interest considerations or is required to facilitate emergency care.
+To protect privacy and confidentiality, nurses must:

-- a. respect the confidentiality and privacy of the woman by seeking informed consent before disclosing information, including formally documenting such consent where possible - b. provide surroundings to enable private and confidential consultations and discussions, particularly when working with multiple women at the same time, or in a shared space - c. abide by the NMBA Social media policy and relevant Standards for practice, to ensure use of social media is consistent with the midwife's ethical and legal obligations to protect privacy - d. access records only when professionally involved in the care of the woman and authorised to do so - e. not transmit, share, reproduce or post any woman's information or images, even if the woman is not directly named or identified, without having first gained written and informed consent.
-See also the NMBA Social media policy and Guidelines for advertising regulated health services - f. recognise the woman's right to access information contained in her health records, facilitate that access and promptly facilitate the transfer of health information when requested by the woman in accordance with local policy, and - g. when closing or relocating a practice, facilitating arrangements for the transfer or management of all health records in accordance with the legislation governing privacy and health records.
+- a. respect the confidentiality and privacy of people by seeking informed consent before disclosing information, including formally documenting such consent where possible - b. provide surroundings to enable private and confidential consultations and discussions, particularly when working with multiple people at the same time, or in a shared space - c. abide by the NMBA Social media policy and relevant Standards for practice, to ensure use of social media is consistent with the nurse's ethical and legal obligations to protect privacy - ${f d.}$ access records only when professionally involved in the care of the person and authorised to do so - e. not transmit, share, reproduce or post any person's information or images, even if the person is not directly named or identified, without having first gained written and informed consent.
+See also the NMBA Social media policy and Guidelines for advertising regulated health services - f. recognise people's right to access information contained in their health records, facilitate that access and promptly facilitate the transfer of health information when requested by people, in accordance with local policy, and - g. when closing or relocating a practice, facilitating arrangements for the transfer or management of all health records in accordance with the legislation governing privacy and health records.